-The recipient of the STP/TEPSS Student Award will be announced at the TEPSS Luncheon during the Society of Toxicology (SOT) Annual Meeting, and will be acknowledged at the STP Annual Symposium, with the STP monetary award presented at or immediately following the STP Annual Symposium.
+The recipient of the STP/CTPVSS Student Award will be announced at the CTPVSS Luncheon during the SOT Annual Meeting, and will be acknowledged at the STP Annual Symposium, with the monetary award presented at or immediately following the STP Annual Symposium.
 Awardees are expected to present their work at the CTPVSS virtual meeting.

-See the SOT TEPSS website for more information.
+See the SOT CTPVSS website for more information.

 |Award Recipient Attends